wp-plugins/woocommerce-dynamic-gallery/readme.txt

 * Gallery thumbnails scroll left and right on hover.
 * WPMU compatible.

+= Mobile Responsive App style admin interface =
+Like WordPress we believe that a3rev plugin users should be able to configure and tweak our plugins settings while on the go, right from their mobile or tablet.
+This plugins features an app style admin interface with Switches, Sliders and a smart interface that hides associated settings when a feature is not turned ON.

+* 100% compatible with WordPress v3.8.0 admin interface.
+* Backward compatibility to WordPress v3.5.0
+* App style admin interface.
+* Admin app interface is fully mobile and tablet responsive.

+= Lite & Pro Version Admin Interface =
+All a3rev Lite Version plugins have exactly the same admin interface as the Pro Version.
+Pro Version features and settings are easy to spot on the admin dashboard as they are inside of a Yellow border.
+The Pro Version settings are all active on the admin panels so they can be used BUT the settings do not save when changes are saved and hence are not applied to the front end.
+Upgrading to the Pro version activates all the Pro version Features and Settings and removes the Yellow side bar and borders.

 = Lite Version Support =

 As a Lite Version user please post all support requests to the plugins WordPress Support forum.
-We do not watch that forum and posting there you will be relying on another user for support not an a3rev team member.
-Pro Version Licence holders have 'write' access to the a3rev support forum and Lifetime priority support, not from support staff but from the developers.
+We do not watch that forum and posting there you will be relying on another user for support, not an a3rev team member.
+Upgrading to a Pro Version Licence gives 'write' access to the a3rev support forum and hence Lifetime priority support as part of the License.

 = Premium Upgrade =

-When you install WooCommerce Dynamic Gallery you will see on the admin panel all of the added functionality that the PRO Version offers.
+When you install WooCommerce Dynamic Gallery Lite you will see on the admin panel all of the added functionality that the PRO Version offers.
 The plugin is designed so that upgrading is completely seamless.
 Nothing changes except all the features of  WooCommerce Dynamic Gallery that you see on the Lite version are activated.
 Many thousands of WooCommerce store owners find the Free version has all the features that they need and never upgrade.
 If you find you want the added features and functionality that you see below and on the plugins dashboard you can upgrade at any time, completely risk free.

 = Pro Version Advanced Features =

+* Gallery has a 100% Responsive theme mobile and tablet display option.
+* Switch On RESPONSIVE and gallery auto detects image dimensions (Tall and Wide) and resizes itself to show each image scaled proportion at 100% wide of your Themes product page image container.
 * The Only WooCommerce Product gallery that shows Variation images in gallery when the variation or combination of variations is selected by user.
 * Check this incredible feature out on our [DEMO SITE](http://compare.a3rev.com/shop/plain-t-shirts)
 * When variations are created they auto show on the Gallery Image Manager.
 Allows you to upload images using the WordPress media uploader or Dynamic Gallery image uploader and assign images to variations or variation sets.
 Makes handling variation images very quick and easy.